VimsecAu/kb/m365/baselines/exo.md

 <!--Policy: MS.EXO.16.2v1; Criticality: SHOULD -->
-- _Rationale:_ Suspicious or malicious events, if not resolved promptly, may have a greater impact to users and the agency.
+- _Rationale:_ Suspicious or malicious events, if not resolved promptly, may have a greater impact to users and the company.
 Sending alerts to a monitored email address or SIEM system helps ensure these suspicious or malicious events are acted upon in a timely manner to limit overall impact.